rubocop/ruby-style-guide/README.md

 * Omit parentheses around parameters for methods that are part of an internal DSL (e.g. Rake, Rails, RSpec), methods that are with "keyword" status in Ruby (e.g. `attr_reader`, `puts`) and attribute access methods.
-Use parentheses around the arguments of all other method invocations.
+It is preferred to use parentheses around the arguments of all other method invocations.

     ```Ruby